domarp-j/yaba-infrastructure/README.md

 1. Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
 2. Create a new directory that will store all of the yaba apps
-3. Clone `yaba-infrastructure` into this repository
+3. Clone `yaba-infrastructure` into this directory
 4. `cd` into `yaba-infrastructure` and run `./setup.sh`, which does the following:
-    - Clones all of the required apps into directories alongside `yaba-infrastructure`
+    - Clones all of the required apps into the directory you just created
     - Builds the Docker images for each app
     - Runs some extra setup steps for each app (database migrations, library installations, etc)
 5. Run `docker-compose up` from within the `yaba-infrastructure` repository, and you'll be good to go!